sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 do not have to worry about trying to download and install any one of these packages (such as GAP, for example) yourself.

-On tests using various Linux computer systems, the known problems
-are:

--  Does not build with gcc 4.3.0 yet, but work is ongoing to fix that.

--  Moving the build after compiling breaks the PARI Galois fields database, which appears to be hardcoded into the PARI binary.
-   (Somebody help fix this!)

 Fortran
 -------

-On Linux and Solaris systems, a working Fortran compiler is required for building Sage from source.
-If you are using Fortran on a platform for which Sage does not include g95 binaries, you must use a system-wide gFortran.
-For example, Solaris 10 does not ship with any Fortran binaries.
+On Linux, Solaris and OpenSolaris systems, a working Fortran compiler is required for building Sage from source.
+If you are using Fortran on a platform for which Sage does not include g95 binaries, you must use ``gfortran``, which may be installed system wide (e.g in /usr or /usr/local) or your own private copy.
 You need to explicitly tell the Sage build process about the Fortran compiler and library location.
 Do this by typing ::

     export SAGE_FORTRAN=/exact/path/to/gfortran